openfoodfacts/smooth-app/CONTRIBUTING.md

 ## Building
+We have predefined run configurations for Android Studio and Visual Studio Code

-In order to build the application, make sure you are in the packages/app directory and run these commands :
+In order to run the application, make sure you are in the `packages/smooth_app` directory and run these commands :

- - flutter pub get
+ - `flutter pub get .`
  - On Android 🤖: flutter run -t lib/entrypoints/android/main_google_play.dart
  - On iOS 🍎: flutter run -t lib/entrypoints/ios/main_ios.dart